dimaslanjaka/universal-framework/wp-content/plugins/google-apps-login/readme.txt

 = Website and Upgrades =

-Please see our website [http://wp-glogin.com/](http://wp-glogin.com/?utm_source=Login%20Readme%20Website&utm_medium=freemium&utm_campaign=Freemium) for more information about this free plugin and extra features available in our Premium and Enterprise upgrades, plus support details, other plugins, and useful guides for admins of WordPress sites and Google Apps.
+Please see our website [https://wp-glogin.com/](https://wp-glogin.com/?utm_source=Login%20Readme%20Website&utm_medium=freemium&utm_campaign=Freemium) for more information about this free plugin and extra features available in our Premium and Enterprise upgrades, plus support details, other plugins, and useful guides for admins of WordPress sites and Google Apps.

-The [Premium and Enterprise versions](http://wp-glogin.com/glogin/?utm_source=Login%20Readme%20PremEnt&utm_medium=freemium&utm_campaign=Freemium) eliminate the need to manage user accounts in your WordPress site - everything is synced from Google Apps instead.
+The [Premium and Enterprise versions](https://wp-glogin.com/glogin/?utm_source=Login%20Readme%20PremEnt&utm_medium=freemium&utm_campaign=Freemium) eliminate the need to manage user accounts in your WordPress site - everything is synced from Google Apps instead.

-If you are building your organization's intranet on WordPress, try out our [All-In-One Intranet plugin](http://wp-glogin.com/intranet/?utm_source=Login%20Readme%20AIOI&utm_medium=freemium&utm_campaign=Freemium).
+If you are building your organization's intranet on WordPress, try out our [All-In-One Intranet plugin](https://wp-glogin.com/intranet/?utm_source=Login%20Readme%20AIOI&utm_medium=freemium&utm_campaign=Freemium).

 == Screenshots ==

-1. User login screen can work as normal or via Google's authentication system
+1. User will get different styles options for login with google button
-2. Login to Google account - only if not already logged in to Google within the browser
+2. User login screen can work as normal or via Google's authentication system
-3. First time only grant permissions for Google to connect to the WordPress site
+3. Login to Google account - only if not already logged in to Google within the browser
 4. Admin obtains two simple codes from Google to set up - easy instructions to follow

 == Frequently Asked Questions ==

 = How can I obtain support for this product? =

-Full support is available if you purchase the appropriate license from the author via: [http://wp-glogin.com/glogin/](http://wp-glogin.com/glogin/?utm_source=Login%20Readme%20Premium&utm_medium=freemium&utm_campaign=Freemium)
+Full support is available if you purchase the appropriate license from the author via: [https://wp-glogin.com/glogin/](https://wp-glogin.com/glogin/?utm_source=Login%20Readme%20Premium&utm_medium=freemium&utm_campaign=Freemium)

 Please feel free to email [contact@wp-glogin.com](mailto:contact@wp-glogin.com) with any questions, as we may be able to help, but you may be required to purchase a support license if the problem is specific to your installation or requirements.

 We may occasionally be able to respond to support queries posted on the 'Support' forum here on the wordpress.org plugin page, but we recommend sending us an email instead if possible.

-= Is login restricted to the G Suite domain I use to set up the plugin? =
+= Is login restricted to the Google Workspace domain I use to set up the plugin? =

-No, once you set up the plugin, any WordPress accounts whose email address corresponds to *any* Google account, whether on a different G Suite domain or even a personal gmail.com account, will be able to use 'Login with Google' to easily connect to your WordPress site.
+No, once you set up the plugin, any WordPress accounts whose email address corresponds to *any* Google account, whether on a different Google Workspace domain or even a personal gmail.com account, will be able to use 'Login with Google' to easily connect to your WordPress site.

-However, our [premium plugin](http://wp-glogin.com/glogin/?utm_source=Login%20Readme%20FAQ&utm_medium=freemium&utm_campaign=Freemium) has features that greatly simplify your WordPress user management if your WordPress users are mostly on the same G Suite domain(s).
+However, our [premium plugin](https://wp-glogin.com/glogin/?utm_source=Login%20Readme%20FAQ&utm_medium=freemium&utm_campaign=Freemium) has features that greatly simplify your WordPress user management if your WordPress users are mostly on the same Google Workspace domain(s).

 = Does the plugin work with HTTP or HTTPS login pages? =

 The plugin will work whether your site is configured for HTTP or HTTPS.

 However, you may have configured your site to run so that the login pages can be accessed by *either* HTTP *or* HTTPS.
 In that case, you may run into problems.

 We recommend that you set [FORCE_SSL_ADMIN](http://codex.wordpress.org/Administration_Over_SSL) to true.
 This will ensure that all users are consistently using HTTPS for login.

 You may then need to ensure the Redirect URL and Web Origin in the Google Cloud Console are set as HTTPS (this will make sense if you follow the installation instructions again).